benoitsan/SceneKitArtwork/README.md

 * Lighting on/off.
 While the lighting is enabled, clicking on an artwork box moves a spot on it.
 * Display/hide an extruded title on the artwork back side.

+*You can control the camera position using your mouse and CMD / ALT keys.*

 <img width=480 src="Screenshots/mainWindow.png"/>